Daughter of János Gosteli

 Maria is quite clearly János’ favorite child, and generally the favorite child of János to most others.
 She is notable for her unusual education in the Zerollean citadel.

 During the war, she stayed in Petzchau, but the family was interred during a skirmish with dragonmen there, and she along with János, Anna and Bertrand Canossa were taken prisoner.
 It was decided to transport the Gosteli to the Riverlands for execution, but János managed to escape on his own.
-Anna, Canossa and Maria evaded capture by crossing the Pale Maiden, but Maria along with Canossa were captured eventually, and Maria was ransomed to a Gosteli ally, Duke Nepos, at the orders of Cristofano Lugus, who was later tried for treason for this action.
+Anna, Canossa and Maria evaded capture by crossing the Pale Maiden, but Maria along with Canossa were captured eventually by Julio Hadrianos, and Maria was ransomed to a Gosteli ally, Duke Nepos, at the orders of Cristofano Lugus, who was later tried for treason for this action.
+His defense was that Magistros Julio planned to kill the prisoners.
+Canossa was executed, but it’s unclear if it was before or after Lugus’ ‘betrayal’.